MrGrasss/BlitzGen-Nr1TeleGen/README.md

 - **Profile Picture Changer:** Existing images in the profile_pics folder will randomly be selected during account creation.
 - **Clean Contact List:** Searches for existing contacts and removes all of them for an account.
 - **Username Changer:** The possibility to randomly add usernames during account creation.
+- **Change Accounts API:** Login to created accounts and change the accounts to either pyrogram or telethon

 ## Prerequisites